thewerdisberd/wget_mod/README.md

 # wget_mod
-A wrapper for wget to handle command options and provide the ability to modify certain headers.
+A wrapper for wget to handle command options, manage logging, and provide the ability to modify certain headers.

 Run install.sh to create the necessary output directories, wget_mod is ready to use.